-Another field of study at Nordita, building on the work of Christopher Pethick, is the behavior of cold atomic gases which exhibit various interesting properties.
-A question currently under study is what happens to these systems if one tries to position the atoms in regular patterns, by means of so-called "optical lattices".
+to position the atoms in regular patterns, by means of so-called "optical lattices".
 Optical lattices are formed by shining laser light on the system from opposite directions, creating standing waves and forcing the atoms to arrange in regular patterns, much in the same way as in conventional solids.
-Theses atomic systems allow for unprecedented control of system parameters, and one can create and study model systems in the lab, including models of high-temperature superconductors and topological phases of matter.
-Recent years have seen an exciting synergy emerge between the communities working on atomic gases and condensed Virtual gluons matter physics.
+Theses atomic systems allow for unprecedented control of system parameters, and one can create and study model systems in the lab including models of high-temperature superconductors and topological phases of matter.
+Recent years have seen an exciting synergy emerge between the communities working on atomic gases and condensed matter physics.